 How Does Air Conditioner Overuse Dry Out Air?

-By default, the process of cooling air involves removing moisture from your home via condensation.
+By default, the cooling of air involves removing moisture from the air in your home via condensation.
 Further, condensation happens because of the coils inside your AC.

 The rate at which air becomes dry depends on the climate of the area you live in.
 Areas with higher humidity will require extensive abuse of an air conditioner to dry out the indoor air completely.

 How Do You Know If The Air In Your House Is Dry?